 Speech, language and biology

 A key impetus towards a biological conception of linguistics was taken in 1967 by Eric Lenneberg.
-There are are tell tales pointing in this direction from children with speech and language disorders.
+There are are tell-tales pointing in this direction from children with speech and language disorders.
 Around a third of such children have a close relative, a parent, a sibling, an uncle, aunt, or cousin, who either has or once had a similar disorder.
-And across a broad range of ages and disorders there are significant, well attested, and broadly agreed co-morbidities.
+In many cases, these relations are remote in terms of generations or geography, leaving no plausible way in which the child could have learnt from the relative.
+And across a broad range of ages and disorders there are significant, well-attested, and broadly-agreed co-morbidities.